Kal Parekh

-Kal Parekh (Hindi: कल पारिख) is an Indian-American film and television actor best known for his starring role in the 2010 independent feature film, Karma Road and as Sanjeev, an Indian-American flight engineer in the ABC television series, Pan Am, set in the 1960s.
+Kal Parekh (Gujarati: કલ પારેખ) is an Indian-American film and television actor best known for his starring role as detective Nick Patel in The Spectacular Jihad of Taz Rahim and as Sanjeev, an Indian-American flight engineer in the ABC television series, Pan Am, set in the 1960s.

 Early life

-Parekh was born in India.
+Parekh was born in India, and spent his early years in Jaipur.
 In the late 1980s, his parents moved the family to the United States, settling in Verona, New Jersey.
 Parekh graduated from Verona High School.
 He next studied at and graduated from the School of Visual Arts (SVA) in New York City.
 While at SVA, Parekh produced an animated short that was screened at various film festivals.
 During his time at SVA, he learned to dance by watching music videos.
-Although self-taught, Parekh's talent for dancing enabled him to join dance troupes on both the west and east coasts of the United States.